FabioTessarollo/RaspBeacon/README.md

 # RaspBeacon

-Python script for detecting BLE narrow devices and tracking them in terms of distance working on Linux.
+Python script using bluepy for detecting BLE narrow devices and tracking them in terms of distance working on Linux.
 The project has been tested on Raspberry PI 3.

 ## Requirements